fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 One statement I tried to sweep under the rug in the last section was - "each thread in a work group executes in lock step".
 It is highly desirable for a work group to have each thread executing in lock step.
 That is each thread is executing the same line in your program.
 If you have branches, like if-statements, some threads might execute path A and some threads might execute path B. This will lead to divergence.
+Divergence will result in the group of threads A executing while group of threads B will wait until A is finished, and then executed.
+Finally, they might join again.

 <figure markdown>
 ![Image](../figures/work_group_divergence.png){ width="700" }